ezoushen/Crush/Sources/Crush.docc/SigningSessionBlock.md

 ## What is transactionAuthor

 `transactionAuthor` is a property of `NSManagedObjectContext` that identifies the author of the transaction.
-It is used to track the changes made by each user.
+It is used to track the changes made by each user in persistent history tracking.

 ## When to sign the transactionAuthor